JuliaLang/www_old.julialang.org/blog/_posts/2017-09-06-gsoc-derivative_operators.md

 So to convert the PDE into an ODE, we discritize the equation in space but not in time.
 Then this ODE can be solved efficiently by the existing solvers.
 Our semi-linear  heat equation also known as the reaction-diffusion equation transforms to the following ODE.
 $u_i' = A_{h}u_i + f(t,u_i)$
 Where $A$ is a linear operator and not the transformation matrix.
-Thus we will have to make the ODE solvers of **DiffEq.jl** compatible with linear operators also.
+Thus we will have to make the ODE solvers of **DifferentialEquations.jl** compatible with linear operators also.

 Since it is tedious to compute the Taylor coefficients by hand, Fornberg gave an [algorithm](https://amath.colorado.edu/faculty/fornberg/Docs/MathComp_88_FD_formulas.pdf) to compute them efficiently for any derivative and approximation order.
 These stencils can efficiently compute derivatives at any point by taking appropriately weighted sums of neighboring points.
 For example, $[-1, 2, -1]$ is the second order stencil for calculating the 2nd derivative at a point.